 About Danny McCrum

 Danny McCrum started playing guitar at the age of twelve and began writing and performing a few months later.
-He played with several bands performing at local community and school events and talent quests where he consistently took first or second place.
-By the age of sixteen Danny was regularly performing all over New Zealand and over the next few years he began to manage and coordinate various shows, national tours and recording projects.
-As well as performing his own music, he would fill in as a guitarist, bassist and drummer for other bands.
-In addition Danny also toured as artist assistant for a number of acts including Norah Jones and Tommy Emmanuel.
+By the time he was sixteen Danny was regularly performing all over New Zealand playing his own music and filling in as guitarist, bassist and drummer for other bands.
+He managed and coordinated many of the shows, tours and recording projects and he would go on to tour as artist assistant for a number of acts including Norah Jones and Tommy Emmanuel.

-Danny has consistantly worked as a session guitarist for many artists and producers including Greg Haver, Peter van Gent, Lizzie Marvelly (2013 – 2014), Magnolia Memoir (US), Vann Dizon, Georgia Lines, the Michael Jackson tribute show 'King Of Pop, The Legend Continues’ and many more.
-Since 2015 Danny has been touring with the Automatic 80s, a high energy show featuring ‘new wave’ 1980s hits.
-The band includes Justin Maclaren, Pearl Runga, Bobby Kennedy (Opshop) and Clint Harris (Opshop/The Feelers).
+Danny has consistently worked as a session guitarist for many artists and producers including Greg Haver, Peter van Gent, Lizzie Marvelly (2013 – 2014), Magnolia Memoir (US), Vann Dizon, Georgia Lines, the Michael Jackson tribute show 'King Of Pop, The Legend Continues’ and many more.
+Since 2015 Danny has toured with the Automatic 80s, a high energy show featuring ‘new wave’ 1980s hits.
+The band includes Justin Maclaren, Pearl Runga, Jayden Lee (Alae) and Clint Harris (Opshop/The Feelers).
 Danny has performed numerous times around Los Angeles and regularly attends the NAMM Music Expo.
-He is endorsed by US pedal makers Rockbox.

 In 2016 Danny teamed up with Bobby Kennedy to create the podcast series called ‘Don’t Give Up Your Day Job’ where they talk to creative professionals about their experiences in the entertainment business.
 They have spoken to a long list of impressive names and have developed a loyal following.